Jarry-ool/Paper-code/README.md

 ## License

-This repository is released for research purposes accompanying the EAAI submission.
+This repository is released for research purposes.
 The vibration dataset was collected from real-world power transformer units and is provided solely for academic reproducibility.